 Even if you’re not an art dealer or avid collector, one of the best ways to discover new artists, buy the latest works, and stay abreast of trends in the art world is to attend an art fair.
 However, to make the most of your visit, there are a few things you may want to consider before you head out.

 Remember to pace yourself

 While some local art fairs take place over a day or two, most major art fairs last around five days, with an invitation-only day for major collectors, art advisors, and museum curators before the fair opens to the general public.
 Coinciding with some of the biggest and best fairs are smaller satellite fairs, with these events referred to as a “week,” including Armory Week, Frieze Week, and Art Basel Miami Beach Week.
-These events will attract hundreds of galleries – allowing thousands of people to see works of art from around the country and across the world.
+These events will attract hundreds of galleries – allowing thousands of people to see works of art from around the world.
 So, remember to dress comfortably and be prepared to walk and stand a lot.

 Plan your route

 Check out the exhibitor list online or in the fair catalogue before you go.
 That way, you’ll know which galleries will be there – and, if you want, you can request to get on their mailing list to preview works they’ll be bringing to the fair.
 When you get to the fair, take a map of the floor plan and use a pen to mark which booths you want to see and what route you’ll take.